How do you like your eggs in the morning? At one of Fulham’s best brunch and breakfast cafes, right?

 You’ll be charmed by Love Walk Cafe’s hip green brick exterior with hanging plants and a quaint streetside seating area.
 There’s also a side alley complete with colourful seating, yellow hues and a trendy mural for a more rustic brunch experience.

-Besides Love Walk Cafe’s trendy vibe, it also serves the best breakfast in Fulham.
-Breakfast club is Monday through Friday, the full English has dry cured bacon and organic Cumberland sausage, and there’s also a veggie breakfast option– both include tea or hand-roasted coffee.
+Besides Love Walk Cafe’s trendy vibe, it also serves the best breakfast around.
+Breakfast club is Monday through Friday, the full English has dry cured bacon and organic Cumberland sausage, and there’s also a veggie breakfast option with halloumi, veggie sausage and pesto– both include tea or hand-roasted coffee.

-But it’s not all about the full English, Chilli Beef French Toast, Blueberry Pancakes and Sweetcorn Fritters are worthy contenders.
+But it’s not all about the full English.
+Eggs come every which way, berry-topped pancakes and omelettes with fillings of your choice are worthy contenders.
 Love Walk Cafe’s drink menu is overloaded with smoothies, milkshakes and freshly squeezed juices– if you can’t pick one, have them all.

 Chairs and Coffee